mobyourlife/backsync/README.md

 # Back Sync
 Module responsible for syncing data from Facebook.
 It's built to be very modular and to offer a CLI tool for testing each sync method.

+# Roles
+ * Library to fetch data from Facebook.
+Be short and to the point: you've to pick which ID you want to sync, so you can sync a single object or many.
+ * CLI tool to consume this library from command line commands.
+ * Background service to consume this library from received messages.

 # Plugins Modularity
 Plugins are placed in `lib` folder and CLI commands are placed in `bin` folder.